 Support their efforts by making your contribution through a co-host today.

-You can also be a fundraiser for ANJC.
-Look for “Create my own fundraising page” on our donation page.
+You can also be an individual fundraiser for ANJC.
+Look for “Register to Fundraise” on our donation page.

 Sign-up to Win a Prize!

 Feeling lucky?
-Sign up to get ANJC updates to be entered to win an Amanda Rose Warren print made exclusively for the Alaska Native Justice Center!
+Sign up to get ANJC updates and be entered to win an ANJC mug.
+Five lucky winners will be drawn.

 Advocated on behalf of

-between youth and adult reentry and youth development programming and services
+through adult reentry and youth development programs and services